-Learn about the importance of immunisation for teenagers
+Learn about the importance of immunisation across the lifespan

-Immunisation Week (1st to 7th May 2017) is about raising awareness about the importance of immunisation to protect against serious illnesses.
+Immunisation Week (30th April to 6th May 2018) is about raising awareness about the importance of immunisation to protect against serious illnesses.
 The focus for 2018 is promoting immunisations to older people (such as influenza, shingles, diphtheria and tetanus) and encouraging immunisation across the lifespan.

 Here are the key messages this Immunisation Week:

 - The protection from earlier immunisations can begin to wear off as you get older.
 Make sure you’re protected – speak to your doctor about getting the immunisations that are right for you.

 - Protect yourself and your whānau – make sure you’re all up-to-date with your immunisations.

 - Immunisation protects everyone, whether you are young, old or in between, and even when you’re pregnant.
 Talk to your doctor about getting yourself and your whānau protected from serious diseases.

 Find out more about staying protected from serious illnesses through immunisation (Ministry of Health).